 DOORS (ROOM).
-Decorative stickers and gel clings are not allowed on room doors due to the damage that is caused by the residue and/or paint removal.
 Materials hung from "grip-a-strips" can hang no further than 18 inches from the grip-a-strip and must remain within the width of the grip-a-strip.
 No materials can be posted on the outside surface of the room entry door or door frame.

 DRUGS.
-Students will be found in violation of the Department of Residence Life drug policy in each of the following scenarios:

-1.)
-A student who, by a preponderance of the evidence, under these RULES AND REGULATIONS, is found to have illegally possessed, used, sold, or distributed any drug, narcotic, or controlled substance, whether the infraction is found to have occurred in or outside the residence hall.

-2.)
-Possession of any drug paraphernalia (such as bongs, hookahs, water pipes, rolling papers, scales, grinders etc.).

-3.)
-Any resident who has possessed, misused, abused or has been "under the influence" of a particular drug or product, regardless of legality, with the intent purpose to become intoxicated or "high".
-Examples include but are not limited to (synthetic marijuana, K-2, Kush, Serenity, Bath Salts, Delta 8, "over the counter" medicines, cleaning products etc.).
+A student who, by a preponderance of the evidence, under these RULES AND REGULATIONS, is found to have illegally possessed, used, sold or distributed any drug, narcotic, or controlled substance, whether the infraction is found to have occurred on or off campus, will have their housing contract terminated and will be referred immediately to the Office of Student Life for disciplinary action.
+Possession of drug paraphernalia (such as bongs, hookahs, water pipes, rolling papers, etc.) will result in the termination of their housing contract and referral to the Office of Student Life for disciplinary action.
+Any resident who has misused, abused or has been "under the influence" of a particular drug or product "regardless of legality" with the intent purpose to become intoxicated or "high", will be in violation of the Residence Life Drug Policy and will be disciplined accordingly.
+Examples include but are not limited to (synthetic marijuana, K-2, Kush, Serenity, Bath Salts, "over the counter" medicines, cleaning products etc.).

-4.)
-Any resident who possesses prescription medications for which the student does not have a valid prescription.
-All prescription medications must be stored in pharmacy issued container, including the pharmacy label containing students name to whom the medication was prescribed.

-5.)
-Students that make a conscious decision to remain present during, or fail to report, illegal activities (being present during the presence or consumption of illegal drugs or drug paraphernalia).

-Any resident found in violation of the DRUG policy will receive Residence Life disciplinary action, up to and including housing contract termination and a referral to the Dean of Students' Office for further disciplinary action.
 Residence Life reserves the right to require residents to be drug tested (at the resident's cost) based on the resident's involvement in the drug related incident.
-The occupants of the room will be responsible for all actions of guests whether the occupants are in the room/apartment at the time of the violation.

-Students should be aware that an amendment to the Family Educational Rights and Privacy Act (Warner Amendment) allows University officials the option to contact parents of students who are under 21 and are found to be in violation of SHSU policies and/or laws of the State of Texas concerning the possession, use, sale, or distribution of any drug, narcotic or controlled substance.
+Students should be aware that an amendment to the Family Rights and Privacy Act (Warner Amendment) allows University officials the option to contact parents of students who are under 21 and are found to be in violation of SHSU policies and/or laws of the State of Texas concerning the possession, use, sale or distribution of any drug, narcotic or controlled substance.
+Any resident found in violation of the DRUG policy will have his/her housing contract terminated as well as other University disciplinary action.
+Students that make a conscience decision to remain present during illegal activities (being present during the presence or consumption of illegal drugs or drug paraphernalia) will be disciplined accordingly which will include housing contract termination and a referral to the Office of Student Life for disciplinary action.

-ELECTRIC CAR CHARGING.
-Residents may not plug their electric cars into residence hall power outlets for charging.
-It is recommended that you use official charging stations located on campus.